Do you take trade-ins?

 “Most of the used Yamaha pianos being brought to North America today are pianos that were manufactured for the Japanese market.
 These instruments were manufactured using the same seasoning techniques that were used on the many pianos that had moisture-related problems.
 In addition, these used pianos have lived in a very moist environment since they were new.”

 This is simply not true.
 When the new equipment and manufacturing techniques were employed, it was a factory-wide changeover.

 This was the only way to achieve economies of scale, maintain efficiency and keep costs down in order to compete in the world market.
 At this time Yamaha began drying their pianos – all of their pianos – to the standard of European and U.S. manufacturers.

 After 1966 none of the dryness-related problems occurred in the states again.
-And none of these problems occured in pianos that were sold to the Japanese domestic market after 1966 because the pianos were from the same factory, the same assembly line, and the same kiln-dried materials.
+None of these problems occurred in pianos that were sold to the Japanese domestic market after 1966 because the pianos were from the same factory, the same assembly line, and the same kiln-dried materials.

 So What Does Yamaha Corporation Of America Recommend?

 “Will one of these pianos develop severe problems after several years in the U.S.?
 Unless the piano is placed in a very humid environment (similar to Japan), the piano may develop problems that will be expensive to correct.
 We know this because of the numerous calls we receive from customers and piano technicians reporting dryness-related problems with these used pianos brought in from Japan.
 We do not experience these types of problems with pianos that are seasoned for the North American markets.”